vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 * Proposed liquidity fee level
 * A set of liquidity buy and sell orders

 **Liquidity providers will need to actively manage their commitment.** Reducing and cancelling commitments is possible, but only if the market can function without that liquidity commitment by meeting its target stake.
 It is always possible to increase the commitment or change the liquidity fee bid.
-It is not possible to cancel the individual limit orders that are created from a liquidity commitment but it is always possible to change the "shape" i.e. the [reference, offset, proportion] lists for each book side that form part of the liquidity provision order.
+It is not possible to cancel the individual limit orders that are created from a liquidity commitment but it is always possible to change the "shape", i.e. the [reference, offset, proportion] lists for each book side that form part of the liquidity provision commitment.

-### Liquidity commitment order type
+### Orders created from commitment
 In essence, liquidity commitment orders are sets of pegged orders grouped by order book size, with a proportion set for each order within the order 'shape'.
 The overall volume that Vega will imply and automatically place on the order book from this depends on the remaining liquidity obligation, the best bid / ask prices, the price monitoring bounds, and the risk model parameters, but the reference, offsets and proportion at the reference / offset can always be amended.

 Those orders use a special order type that automatically updates price and size as needed to meet the commitment, and automatically refreshes its volume after trading to ensure continuous liquidity provision.